 Adult Summer Classes for Beginning Mindfulness being offered at The Hines Center for Spirituality

 Thursdays, Aug.16, 23 and Sept.
 6,13, 20, and 27

 This 6-week class provides an introduction to the qualities we can cultivate through mindfulness which increase our overall sense of well-being, including equanimity, gratitude, appreciative joy, generosity, loving kindness and compassion.
 All of these teachings are found in the world’s great wisdom traditions, but mindfulness provides specific ways of cultivating our minds and hearts in these qualities.
 This class is a follow-up to the beginning mindfulness course.

 These classes are interchangeable; if you miss your class you may attend another class during the same week.
 Those who have taken the class before may take this class for free as a refresher course.

-Adult Spring Classes for Beginning Mindfulness being offered at 550 Post Oak Blvd., Suite 430
+Adult Fall Classes for Beginning Mindfulness being offered at 550 Post Oak Blvd., Suite 430

 This 6-week class for adults is based on the principles of Non-Violent Communication.
 We will practice learning to listen deeply, to open to compassion even in challenging situations, and to speak our truth.

 Thursdays, September 6th – October 11th, 10:00 – 11:30 am